simonlovesyou/Simon-Says/README.md

 ## Features

-Choose any folder directory and give it a *rule* and an *event*, either using the CLI or the web interface.
+Choose any folder directory and give it a *rule* and a chain of *events*.

 ### Rules

-*Rules* determine what files it will fire an event for.
+*Rules* determine what files it will fire the event chain for.
 The following parameters are supported:

 - Filename